Fly in the ointment

 For four centuries, a fly in the ointment has meant a small defect that spoils something valuable or is a source of annoyance.
 The modern version thus suggests that something unpleasant may come or has come to light in a proposition or condition that is almost too pleasing; that there is something wrong hidden, unexpected somewhere.

+Example: "Our hospital is such an oasis of kindness and efficiency, but our orthopedic department is like a fly in the ointment."